How to transfer a domain from GoDaddy to Porkbun

 Type in your domain to be transferred under Domain Name, then copy the authorization code from your email from GoDaddy and paste it into the Auth Code field.
 Hit Submit.

 The transfer or transfers will be added to your cart.
 From Your Cart, click "Continue to Billing" to pay for your transfers.
 Once you’ve paid, Porkbun and GoDaddy will both send you emails asking you to confirm the transfer.
 Find the Porkbun email and click the provided link to confirm the transfer.
-Then, find the GoDaddy email and follow the instructions to confirm the transfer on their end.
-If you don’t receive the email from GoDaddy fairly quickly, follow this guide to manually approve the transfer.

 You can check on the status of pending transfers by logging into your Porkbun account and clicking "transfer" at the top of the page.

-There's a few scenarios where you simply can't transfer a domain to Porkbun… or anywhere else.
+There are a few scenarios where you simply can't transfer a domain to Porkbun… or anywhere else.

 Was your domain first registered fewer than 60 days ago?
-If so, you’ll need to wait until the 60 day mark before transferring it to Porkbun.
+If so, you’ll need to wait until the 60-day mark before transferring it to Porkbun.
 We feel your pain, but our hands are tied.